-Students applying for admission to master’s programs must have verbal and quantitative GRE or MAT scores at or above the 40th percentile.
-For the Education Specialist (EdS) degree and the doctoral degree, GRE scores at or above the 40th percentile are also required on the verbal and quantitative tests.
+For the Education Specialist (EdS) degree and the doctoral degree, GRE scores at or above the 40th percentile are required on the verbal and quantitative tests.
 Admission committees also consider experience, undergraduate record, curricula completed, and formal recommendations.
 Two years of teaching experience is required for admission to the EdS or doctoral program.

 Admission to graduate programs is contingent upon (1) completion of an application to graduate school and (2) recommendation by the School of TEAL screening committee for the master’s program or the Curriculum and Instruction admissions committee for the EdS or doctoral program.

-Two avenues exist for on-campus students wishing to pursue a master’s degree in the School of Teacher Education and Leadership at Utah State University.
+Three avenues exist for both Logan and Statewide Campus students wishing to pursue a master’s degree in the School of Teacher Education and Leadership at Utah State University.
 They are as follows:

 Doctoral Programs (PhD and EdD)